 Many people who are infected with Q fever do not become sick or may have only a mild illness, sometimes mistaken for a cold or flu.
-Those who become acutely ill usually develop an influenza-like illness that can be severe and may require admission to hospital.
-Hepatitis (inflammation of the liver) is a common complication.
-Other complications include pneumonia, meningitis (inflammation of the lining of the brain and spinal cord) and inflammation of the heart.
-Most people make a full recovery, however it may take time to return to normal health.
+Those who become acutely ill usually develop an influenza (flu)-like illness that can be severe and may require admission to hospital.
+Some people may develop pneumonia (chest infection) and hepatitis (inflammation of the liver).
+Most people make a full recovery and become immune to repeat infection; however it may take time to return to normal health.

 Infection during pregnancy may cause complications such as miscarriage or the baby being born prematurely.
 Subsequent pregnancies may also be affected.

-Around 20% of people with acute Q fever develop post-Q fever chronic fatigue syndrome, causing prolonged ill health and debilitating fatigue that lasts more than 12 months.
+Around 20 per cent of people with acute Q fever develop post-Q fever fatigue syndrome, causing prolonged ill health and debilitating fatigue that lasts more than 12 months.

-Less than 5% of infected people develop chronic Q fever.
+Less than five per cent of infected people develop chronic Q fever.
 This condition, caused by persistent infection, can result in serious health issues months or years later.
-It most commonly causes endocarditis (inflammation of the lining of the heart) but can also cause lesions in internal organs, tissues and bone.
+It most commonly causes endocarditis (inflammation of the lining of the heart) but can also affect internal organs, tissues and bone.
 Conditions including heart valve disorders, impaired immunity and pregnancy increase the risk of chronic Q fever.